A preschooler’s right of passage.

-I told her that we couldn’t go to Legoland, instead we would go to Starbucks and walk at the beach to kill some time.
+I told her that we couldn’t go to Legoland, instead, we would go to Starbucks and walk at the beach to kill some time.
 The nurse I spoke with at our Pediatricians office confirmed my suspicion.
 I called both her swim school and preschool to let them know so they could take the necessary precautions to limit the spread.

 How do you treat Hand Foot Mouth??

 HFM is highly contagious.
-It’s viral so all you can do is let it run it’s course.
+It’s viral so all you can do is let it run its course.
 So for 7 days, I needed to keep her away from her baby sister and any other kids.
 No sharing of utensils or drinks.
 Wash hands frequently.
-Treat the symptoms with over the counter medicine.
+Treat the symptoms with over-the-counter medicine.
 And to sanitize everything I could.

 I was determined to keep this isolated just to her and not let it spread to the baby – if it wasn’t too late.
-All the plush toys were put into the wash machine on sanitize cycle.
+All the plush toys were put into the washing machine on sanitize cycle.
 All the wood and plastic toys were soaked in scalding hot water with vinegar.
 Everything was wiped down with Clorox with bleach and we switched from Meyers kitchen cleaner to Clorox with bleach.
 My eco instinct when out the window when I was faced with the possibility of this spreading – two weeks before a big family trip to Disneyland.

-Big Nugget got to eat loads of popsicles, pasta, avocado and a handful of trips to Menchies for froyo.
+Big Nugget got to eat loads of popsicles, pasta, avocado, and a handful of trips to Menchies for froyo.
 We eat fairly clean and don’t keep sugary drinks in the house.
 She’s never even liked fruit juice.
 The novelty of a Gatorade was super helpful when I was desperate to keep her hydrated.

-A few things that helped us – RinseAid, Benadryl (we used dye free but warning, it tastes horrible) and Aveeno Anti-Itch cream.
+A few things that helped us – RinseAid, Benadryl (we used dye-free but warning, it tastes horrible), and Aveeno Anti-Itch cream.
 I threw my screen time limits out the window and we watched of few of my favorite Disney movies in preparation for our trip.
 We did a few outings but made sure that she stayed confined to her stroller seat and didn’t touch anything.
 She had such a good attitude and didn’t even put up a fight when we went to her favorite mall and she couldn’t ride the rides.
 I was so proud of her.
 She made the week home as easy as possible.
 Extra screen time and lots of popsicles played a huge role in that.

 So far, everyone else is in the clear.
 Big Nugget is feeling better and back to school today.
-I’m looking forward to getting back to my normal routine of preschool pick ups and keeping the Little Nugget from eating all the dog food.
+I’m looking forward to getting back to my normal routine of preschool pick-ups and keeping the Little Nugget from eating all the dog food.
 Knocking on wood that it stays that way.